Washington Post: Mnuchin opposing Secret Service presidential-travel cost disclosures until after election - Local News 8

 In a December letter to the Senate Judiciary Committee, Mnuchin strongly objected to the requirement, the paper reported.
 People monitoring Mnuchin’s proposal told the Post that his insistence on reporting starting in 2021 probably aims to limit Democratic support.

-CNN has reached out to the Treasury Department and Secret Service for comment.
-In a statement to the Post, the department confirmed that Mnuchin had been collaborating with Secret Service Director James Murray and congressional committees on a bill to move the Secret Service from the Department of Homeland Security back to the Treasury Department, but did not comment on the disclosure timing clash.
+In a statement to CNN, the department confirmed that Mnuchin had been collaborating with Secret Service Director James Murray and congressional committees on a bill to move the Secret Service from the Department of Homeland Security back to the Treasury Department, but did not comment on the disclosure timing clash.
+CNN has reached out to the Secret Service for comment.

 “Conversations about the return of the Secret Service to the Treasury Department are ongoing, and we decline to comment on individual aspects of those conversations,” a Treasury official granted anonymity told the Post.